-- 1. Run the "Erase Disk" Service Aid to overwrite the data on the drive. - 2.
-Do a format without certify. - 3.
+- a.
+Run the Erase Disk service aid to overwrite the data on the drive. - b.
+Do a format without certify. - c.
 Run a second pass of the erase service aid.

-For a newly installed drive, you can insure that all blocks on the drive will be overwritten with your pattern if you use the following procedure:
+For a newly installed drive, you can ensure that all blocks on the disk are overwritten with your pattern if you use the following procedure:

-- 1. Format the drive. - 2.
-Check the defect map by running the Erase Disk Service Aid.

-Note: If you use the "Format and Certify" option, there may be some blocks which get placed into the grown defect map.
+- a.
+Format the drive. - b.
+Check the defect map by running the Erase Disk Service Aid. - Note: If you use the Format and Certify option, some blocks may get placed into the defect map.

-- 3. If there are bad blocks in the defect map, record the information presented and ensure that this information is kept with the drive.
-This data is used later when the drive is to be overwritten. - 4.
-Use the drive as you would normally. - 5.
-When the drive is no longer needed and is to be erased, run the same version of the Erase Disk Service Aid which was used in step 2.

-Note: Using the same version of the service aid is only critical if there were any bad blocks found in step 3.

-6. Compare the bad blocks which were recorded with the drive in step 3 with those which now appear in the grown defect map.

-Note: If there are differences between the saved data and the newly obtained data, then all of the sectors on this drive cannot be overwritten.
-The new bad blocks will not be overwritten.

-7. If the bad block list is the same, continue running the service aid to overwrite the disk with the chosen pattern(s).
+- c.
+If there are bad blocks in the defect map, record the information presented and ensure that this information is kept with the drive.
+This data is used later when the drive is overwritten. - d.
+Use the drive as you would normally. - e.
+When the drive is no longer needed and needs to be erased, be sure to run the same version of the Erase Disk service aid used in step b. - Note: Using the same version of the Erase Disk service aid is only critical when bad blocks were found in step c. - f.
+Compare the bad blocks recorded in step 3 with those that now appear in the defect map. - Note: If the saved data and the newly obtained data differ, then all sectors of this drive cannot be overwritten.
+The bad blocks on the new list were not overwritten. - g.
+If the new bad block list is the same, continue running the service aid to overwrite the disk with the chosen patterns.